 “A habitat is an ecological or environmental area that is inhabited by a particular species of animal, plant, or other type of organism.
 The term typically refers to the zone in which the organism lives and where it can find food, shelter, protection and mates for reproduction.
 It is the natural environment in which an organism lives, or the physical environment that surrounds a species population.“

 This type of habitat loss happens both in water and on land.
 Beneath the water, structures such as dams tend to isolate species from one another, making it more difficult for them to mate and find food.
 For the many animals that depend on migration to preserve their species, fragmenting habitats takes away this advantage.

-Degradation of the environment allows species that are not part of an ecosystem to invade the area.
+Degradation of the environment allows species not part of an ecosystem to invade the area.
 Known as invasive species, they naturally contribute to the downfall of other animals and plants.
-As this happens, species that were once native to a region begin to die from these negative environmental changes.
+As this happens, species once native to a region begin to die from these negative environmental changes.

 Causes of Natural Habitat Loss and Destruction

-Unlike in the past, when small areas of land were used to grow crops for families and local communities, farming is now a big business that can be ran by large corporations.
+Unlike in the past, when small areas of land were used to grow crops for families and local communities, farming is now a big business that can be run by large corporations.